GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 ## Identity Lifecycle Management 101

-Identity Lifecycle Management is a core identity service to protect federal data.
-As with our human identities, our digital identities follow a similar process from creation to retirement.
-Employees complete vetting/identity proofing, have accounts created on multiple systems, get promoted, and eventually leave an organization.
-Identity Lifecycle Management encompasses the activities of creating, identity proofing/vetting, provisioning, aggregating, maintaining, and deactivating digital identities on an agency’s enterprise identity, credential, and access management (ICAM) system.
-This playbook can aid agencies in understanding how to shift the focus from managing the lifecycle of credentials to the lifecycle of identities outlined in [section III of OMB Memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and meeting the hard requirements of [OMB Memo 22-09 Zero Trust Architecture](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
-It’s common in the federal ICAM community to synonymously refer to everything identity related as PIV and compare processes to how an agency would do an identity process with a PIV or a NIST approved phishing resistant MFA.
-A key distinction between a digital identity and a PIV is formalized in a master user record which is a unique representation of a user’s accounts, personas, attributes, entitlements, and all their credentials within an organization.
-One digital identity is linked to one PIV, but that one identity may have multiple accounts, attributes, entitlements, and potentially other non-PIV credentials (e.g., username and password, one-time pin apps, FIDO.) that are used to access applications where a PIV card is not used.
-This playbook can also help agencies understand how to support non-PIV authenticators outlined in the [identity section of OMB Memo 22-09](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#identity){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
+### ILM: A Strategic Approach to Data Protection and Business Accountability

+Identity Lifecycle Management (ILM) is a cornerstone of federal cybersecurity, ensuring that digital identities are effectively managed to safeguard sensitive government data and systems.
+Just as human identities evolve over time—from onboarding to departure—digital identities follow a similar lifecycle.
+Employees undergo identity proofing and vetting, gain access to systems, receive promotions, and eventually leave the organization.
+ILM provides a structured framework for managing these transitions, encompassing the creation, proofing, provisioning, aggregation, maintenance, and deactivation of digital identities within an agency’s enterprise Identity, Credential, and Access Management (ICAM) system.

+ILM is also central to implementing internal management controls in agency missions and lines of business (LoB).
+ICAM implementation is an integral business activity enabler by imposing integrity and accountability on information systems access and transactions.
+A successful ILM strategy should align to internal management control priorities and oversight.
+Agency managers can leverage ILM and IGA to improve governance and accountability of agency functions across lines of business (LoB) and distributed information systems.

+Federal internal management control normative and informative guidance is included in [OMB Memorandum 16-19](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2016/m-16-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, which includes OMB Circular A-123 as an attachment, and the GAO report [Standards for Internal Control in the Federal Government](https://www.gao.gov/products/gao-14-704g), also known as the "GAO Greenbook."

+This Playbook empowers agencies to shift their perspective from managing credentials to managing identities holistically.
+By focusing on the lifecycle of identities, agencies can better align with the requirements outlined in [Section III of OMB Memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and the federal government's [Zero Trust Architecture strategy in OMB Memo 22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

+### Why Identity Lifecycle Management Matters

+Identity Lifecycle Management is a strategic enabler for federal agencies to meet mission-critical goals.
+By managing identities holistically, agencies can:
+- **Enhance Security**: Reduce the risk of fraud from unauthorized access and insider threats.
+- **Streamline Operations**: Automate access for workers to reduce wasted days or weeks of waiting for manual, paper-based processes.
+- **Support Zero Trust**: Align identity management practices with the federal Zero Trust strategy to ensure secure, least-privilege access.
+- **Accelerate Adaptation**: Increase government responsiveness to mission needs and reduce waste.

+This Playbook is a roadmap for agencies to modernize their approach to identity management and build dynamic mission capabilities on a resilient cybersecurity foundation.

+###  Threats
+Effective identity governance within an ILM program can mitigate the impacts of [prevalent IAM threats]():
++ **Phishing, spear phishing, or social engineering**: Identity governance cannot directly prevent these attacks, but can reduce the potential impact of user account compromise using these techniques.
+A compromised account with excessive privileges can do more damage than one whose privileges are contained.
+In addition, Segregation of Duty controls enforced through identity governance can ensure that compromising a single account does not provide access to key business processes and data.
++ **Insider threats**: As with phishing and other account compromise threats, identity governance cannot prevent insiders from abusing their privileges, but it can reduce the impact when these events happen if they do not have excessive privileges.
++ **Creating accounts to maintain persistence**: Attackers who compromise privileged accounts may attempt to create additional user accounts to maintain access to a system even if the initially compromised accounts are revoked or disabled.
+Identity governance systems monitor account creations and can help an organization identify unauthorized account creation.
++ **Privileged accounts**.
+Privileged accounts require additional monitoring and control and should be separately managed using a privileged access management (PAM) solution with strong identity governance.
+PAM should include just-in-time provisioning, in which users are temporarily granted privilege access in order to complete a specific task.

 This playbook has two distinct sections.

-1. The first section is an overview of identity lifecycle management.
-It explains the distinct processes involved and gives a brief description of the similarities and differences in managing a PIV credential versus managing an identity.
-The purpose of this section is to drive the identity in from the Identity verification process to create and appropriately credentialed the identity for IGA in the MUR.
+1. The first section is an overview of the identity lifecycle.
+It explains ILM processes and how they address agency challenges and goals.

-2. The second section contains plays on how to provision the identity lifecycle management process within your agency.
+2. The second section describes plays that implement ILM within an agency.

-The next section will outline adopting an integrated Identity Lifecycle Management process for credentialing all user types doing business with the federal government.
-User types may result with PIV and credentialing them with NIST approved phishing resistant MFAs.
-The integration of IGA and MUR leverages how to manage the identity and their credentials by leveraging the centralized Identity Access Governance process within a Zero Trust Architecture.

 ### Identity Lifecycle Process

-Identity lifecycle management is the evolution of an identity from creation to retirement.
-The lifecycle management process includes three distinct phases with individual steps within each phase.
-These phases are known as the
+Identity lifecycle management is the evolution of an identity from creation to deletion.
+The lifecycle management process consists of three distinct phases, which match the basic (C)reate, (R)ead, (U)pdate, and (D)elete functions of software applications on persistent storage.

-- Creation of the identity, ID verification, onboarding the identity.
-- Provisioning the identity, registration, Identity access governance, master user record reporting.
-- Deactivation - remove identity, remove access, remove from master user record.

 **Figure 1: Identity Lifecycle Process**